Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

 The simplest approach is to ask multiple test-players to play maps across these systems, effectively, connecting the dots.
 However, it's easy to see that conducting this large-scale experiment is not only a logistics hell but also high effort.
-I do